WoutPitje/AiQuizMaker2/Documentation/single-file-workflow.md

 - **Template Saving**: Save quiz generation configurations as templates
 - **History Tracking**: Track recently processed files and configurations

-The single file approach provides a cleaner, more focused experience while maintaining all the powerful quiz generation capabilities of AiQuizMaker.
+The single file approach provides a cleaner, more focused experience while maintaining all the powerful quiz generation capabilities of QuizAi.